Do Not Let Your Money EscapeInsulation Guide for Atlanta

 • Annual Cooling Degree Days (CDD):2000

-Data specifically for Zone 3 shows that cooling load is the primary driver of energy waste.
-Upgrading your attic insulation to R-38 is the most effective way to lower this specific load.
+Zone 3 data shows that cooling load is the primary driver of avoidable energy waste.
+Upgrading attic insulation toward R-38 is one of the most direct ways to cut that load.

-For a typical 1,000 sq. ft. attic in Atlanta, a professional "blow-in" insulation upgrade typically costs between $1800 and 2160 based on GA labor rates.
+For a typical 1,000 sq. ft. attic in Atlanta, a professional blown-in insulation upgrade often costs between $1800 and $2160, depending on labor rates and prep work.

-However, with estimated annual savings of $312, the project often pays for itself in 5.8 years — a return on investment (ROI) that beats the stock market, tax-free.
+With estimated yearly savings of $312, the project often pays for itself in 5.8 years.

 Calculate My Exact ROI